Affirmative Action Definition

 What does Affirmative Action Mean?

-Affirmative Action refers to the methods used to try and acheive Employment Equity.
-It is an attempt to redress the imbalances caused by our history of Colonialism and Apartheid, and ensure that all people have equal employment opportunities and are equitably represented in all categories and levels of employment.
+Affirmative Action refers to the methods used to try and achieve Employment Equity.
+It is an attempt to redress the imbalances caused by our history of Colonialism and Apartheid and ensure that all people have equal employment opportunities and are equitably represented in all categories and levels of employment.

 The History of Affirmative Action